ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

 \subsubsection{Background subtraction}

-\textsc{a-phot} can perform ``on-the-fly'' local background subtraction while measuring fluxes.
+\textsc{a-phot} can perform `on-the-fly' local background subtraction, while measuring the fluxes.
 Including this feature is not necessarily the best choice in all cases, as it may yield sub-optimal estimates close to bright sources or in densely populated regions; however, it is typically reasonable to apply it.
-Therefore, we release both sets of catalogs with the local background subtraction option switched on and off, but we suggest to use the background-subtracted catalogs as best choice.
-We checked that the difference is not dramatic for the vast majority of the sources, but is has an impact in some cases.
-Fig. \ref{comp_bkg} shows the difference in measured fluxes in six bands with and without \textsc{a-phot} background subtraction, in all fields: major differences can be seen around the bright galaxies in the ABELL2744 cluster (notice how the \textsc{a-phot} background subtraction makes the objects closest to the cluster members fainter, but those slightly farther away brighter, compensating for over-subtraction in the image processing phase) and in an extended area of the PRIMER-UDS field.
+Therefore, we released both sets of catalogues with the local background subtraction option switched on and off, but we suggest using the background-subtracted catalogues as the optimal choice.
+We checked that the difference is not dramatic for the vast majority of the sources, but it does have an impact in some cases.
+Figure \ref{comp_bkg} shows the difference in measured fluxes in six bands with and without \textsc{a-phot} background subtraction, in all fields.
+Major differences can be seen around the bright galaxies in the ABELL2744 cluster; we note how the \textsc{a-phot} background subtraction makes the objects closest to the cluster members fainter, but those slightly farther away brighter, compensating for over-subtraction in the image processing phase.
+Such differences are also seen in an extended area of the PRIMER-UDS field.